harness/developer-hub/certifications/instructions.md

 5. On the following screen, click the **Start Exam** button to begin the Hands-on exam.

-6. Within this scrren, you will see a toolbar to the right of this question, you will then see a Widget that will house your Instruqt Hands-On Labs, click the icon below to display your labs:
+6. Within this screen, you will see a toolbar to the right of this question, you will then see a Widget that will house your Instruqt Hands-On Labs, click the icon below to display your labs:

 ![Instruqt Widget](./static/instruqt-widget-scorpion.png)